nathanfdev/deskpro/app/tests/README.md

 # Running Tests

 We use 3 separate tools in the suite.
-Each can be run individually with their commands:
+Each can be run individually with their own commands:

+1. PHPSpec
+2. PHPUnit
+3. Behat

 ## PHPSpec

+PHPSpec (http://www.phpspec.net) is used to spec classes as you build them.
+It helps with OOP design and encourages best practice via the S.O.L.I.D principles (http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).

+You can see the config file: `app/tests/phpspec.yml`

+> please ignore `app/tests/phpspec.yml.cov` because it is just used to add coverage to the tests for CI

 ### Create a new spec (this will auto generate the files for you):